highlights of operations

 Chevron supports the communities where we live and work and contributes to a wide range of programs and organizations that focus on health, education, economic development, Aboriginal initiatives and community capacity building.
 We have worked with some of our partners for more than 20 years.

-Chevron sponsors numerous programs and organizations that offer services ranging from teaching leadership skills to First Nations and community leaders to addressing early childhood literacy and youth homelessness.
+Chevron sponsors numerous programs and organizations that range from teaching leadership skills to Aboriginal and community leaders to addressing early childhood literacy and youth homelessness.

 Chevron sponsors the award-winning Chevron Open Minds™ program, which gives children and their teachers a weeklong hands-on learning experience tied directly to curriculum objectives.
-Programs take place at a zoo, a historical park, a science center and two museums.
-Chevron sponsors five Open Minds sites: three in Calgary and one in Fort McMurray, Alberta, and another in St. John’s, Newfoundland and Labrador.
+Programs take place at a zoo, a historical park, a science center, a conservation area and two museums.
+Chevron sponsors six Open Minds sites: four in Calgary and one in Fort McMurray, Alberta, and another in St. John’s, Newfoundland and Labrador.

 Chevron contributes to programs that help train and equip people and organizations for success.
 For example, the company has provided $1 million since 2005 to Stella’s Circle in Newfoundland and Labrador.
 The funding is used to provide training and work opportunities to individuals with complex challenges.

 Chevron supports the HR MacMillan Space Centre’s STARLAB portable planetarium.
-Through Chevron’s support, STARLAB has traveled to remote northern British Columbia communities and First Nation communities, helping to engage students, educators and communities in hands-on learning in science, technology, engineering and math (STEM).
-Astronomers project the local night sky and traditional First Nation cultural images inside the planetarium, helping students connect to their area and culture.
+Through Chevron’s support, STARLAB has traveled to northern British Columbia communities, helping to engage students, educators and communities in hands-on learning in science, technology, engineering and math (STEM).
+Astronomers project the local night sky and traditional Aboriginal cultural images inside the planetarium, helping students connect to their area and culture.

 Chevron employees are directly involved in community engagement.
-The company supports employees and retirees who volunteer through company-organized initiatives as well as projects they work on in their own time.
+The company supports employees and retirees who volunteer for company-organized initiatives as well as for projects they work on in their own time.
 In addition, Chevron offers time off for volunteering, matching grants and grants for accumulated volunteer time.

-In 2015, Chevron added the University of Calgary to the company’s University Partnerships and Association Relations program—the second Canadian university to join.
+In 2015, Chevron added the University of Calgary to the company’s University Partnerships and Association Relations program – the second Canadian university to join.
 Chevron and the Natural Sciences and Engineering Research Council of Canada (NSERC) are each investing $900,000 over five years to fund the university’s NSERC/Chevron Industrial Research Chair in Microseismic System Dynamics.
-The aims of the chair match well with Chevron’s technology research into the increased use of microseismic data at developments such as Chevron’s unconventional shale resources in the Horn River and Liard basins in northeastern British Columbia and the Kaybob Duvernay area of Alberta.
+The aims of the chair match well with Chevron’s technology research into the increased use of microseismic data at developments such as Chevron’s unconventional shale resources in the Liard and Horn River Basins in northeastern British Columbia and the Duvernay play in west-central Alberta.

 record of achievement

-In 1935, Chevron opened a refinery in Burnaby and began selling branded fuel and lubricants in British Columbia and Alberta.
-The company opened the 2,000-barrel-per-day Stanovan Refinery in Burnaby in January 1936.
+In 1935, Chevron opened a refinery in Burnaby, British Columbia, and began selling branded fuel and lubricants in British Columbia and Alberta.
 During World War II, we increased our production and began supplying aviation fuel to Canada.

 In 1954, Chevron produced an average of 11,000 barrels of oil per day.
 Production increased to 35,000 barrels per day in 1976.
 Major upgrades to the refinery’s crude unit were completed in the 1980s, and in response to the growing demand for unleaded fuels, a new alkylation unit was built.
 A new effluent treatment plant opened in 1998 to improve the quality of the refinery’s discharged water.

 By 2001, the refinery’s plant capacity had risen to 52,000 barrels per day.
 In 2005, a program to reduce sulfur oxide emissions was started in collaboration with air regulators and the local community.
-A new cooling tower was commissioned as part of the refinery’s largest capital expenditure plan yet.
+A new cooling tower was commissioned as part of the refinery’s largest capital expenditure plan at the time.
 In 2008, the refinery’s safety flaring system and critical electrical infrastructure were upgraded.

-In 2009, modifications required to meet new provincial biofuels regulations that went into effect in January 2010 were completed at the Burnaby Refinery and distribution terminal.
+In 2009, modifications were completed at the Burnaby Refinery and distribution terminal to meet new provincial biofuels regulations that went into effect in 2010.

 Texaco® products have been sold in Canada for 50 years.